Skip to content

 POINT - geometry containing a single point.
 It is a zero-dimensional geometry because it does have its length, width, height (no size).

-LINESTRING - sequence of points connected by straight, non-self intersecting line pieces.
+LINESTRING - sequence of points connected by straight line pieces.
 It is a one-dimensional geometry because it has only length and no width.

-POLYGON - geometry being a sequence of points forming a closed, non-self intersecting ring.
+POLYGON - geometry being a sequence of points forming a closed, non-self intersecting linestring (called a external ring).
+The object may contain internal rings forming holes.
 It is a two-dimensional geometry because it has length and width.

 MULTIPOINT - set of points